 Clark College at Boschma Farms

-Clark College at Boschma Farms is expected to be a boon for the region and represents a long-term visionary chapter for the college.
-Our 2007 Facilities Master Plan identified North County as an area where the college could fulfill its mission of providing access to an underserved area of the service district.
+Clark College at Boschma Farms will provide access and opportunity to students and communities in North Clark County.
+The college in its 2007 Facilities Master Plan identified North County as an underserved area of the service district.
 This aligns with what the Washington State Board of Community and Technical Colleges prioritized as building projects for the upcoming biennium.
-Depending on the state funding process, construction of the first building could occur in 2020.
+Depending on the state funding process, construction of the first building could occur in 2021.

 Creating Opportunities for North Clark County